ArnoldYSYeung/multi-threaded_elevator_simulator/README.md

 Developed and designed by Arnold Yeung

-All code written by Arnold Yeung
+All code written by Arnold Yeung, with the exception of:
+  - rt.cpp
+  - rt.h

 To run software, start Release/elevator_simulator.exe